LaWebcapsule/directus9/docs/app/data-model/relationships.md

 ## Many-to-Any (M2A)

 Sometimes called a _matrix field_ or _replicator_, an M2A relationship allows you to link items from the parent collection to any item in any collection in the database.
-When you configure an M2A in Directus, an M2A [Alias](/getting-started/glossary#alias) field is created as well as a junction collection, like we saw on M2M relationships.
+When you configure an M2A in Directus9, an M2A [Alias](/getting-started/glossary#alias) field is created as well as a junction collection, like we saw on M2M relationships.
 The difference is that the junction collection on an M2A also has a field to store the **collection key** _(the name of the collection)_ for related collections.